 - Yamaha craftsmanship and a spruce top give this compact guitar an authentic acoustic tone

 - Great for use as a travel guitar when space is limited

 - Gig bag included for safe storage and easy transport.
 Saddle material: Urea

 For children, I’d recommend starting on an acoustic guitar.
 There are many people who will tell you to be guided by the music you are most interested in but this is far less of a consideration when it comes to children who have not yet developed strong musical tastes.

 Additional advantages for children starting out on acoustic include:

 - Less equipment required

-- Electric guitars are considered easier to play.
-(This often means the guitarist’s technique is not as heavily scrutinized)
+- Electric guitars are easier to play, good technique is not as scrutinized

 - More available options in smaller sizes